zdravkov/kendo-docs/api/wrappers/jsp/datasource/groupitem-aggregate.md

 ### aggregate `String`

+The name of the aggregate function.
 Specifies the aggregate function.
-Possible values are: "min", "max", "count", "sum", "average"
+The supported aggregates are "average", "count", "max", "min" and "sum".

 #### Example
     <kendo:dataSource-groupItem-aggregate aggregate="aggregate">